open-make/openmakewebsite/content/blog/2024-01-11-smart-citizen-kit/index.en.md

 I'll say it's a mixture of engineers, designers and when it comes more into the co-creation guides and the citizen participation tools, also people with kind of social sciences backgrounds.
 What is very important to us at the end, is just to find people that provide most of the contributions more than being experts in something, they become experts as it happens, for example, Oscar Gonzales, who now is the lead of that project, he comes from the automotive engineering, he worked for Nissan many years.
 And then at some point with the diesel gate, and all the things, he started to be more concerned about air pollution, he joined as a part of the community, that was using a smart citizen, then he started to collaborate with us as a collaborator and then he became a complete part of the staff.
 But he's someone who arrived here with a background more on calibration, on data post processing for calibration of combustion engines.
 And then and now he's someone who's designing PCBs in KiCad.
 So, we see a lot of people learning the tools as the interest happens.
 So, it's very interesting.
 And also connecting with the idea that tools are more and more accessible.
 Designing PCBs 20 years ago meant having Altium installed and paying a license that was one year of your salary, and now we have it free, using open tools, which I'm not saying it's a regular citizen maybe, but we have engineers switching, for example, I see more and more engineers, which are, electronic engineers, willing to do a bit of CAD design so all these things are happening, I think that's very beautiful, in the way that disciplines are combined.
 {{< /expand >}}

+{{< card2 "Project process">}}
+We research why people, even though they were interested in the device, and were buying it, were in reality not fully engaging in the full process of collecting or actually using this device to create change in their cities, that is, why were they not using this device to actively contribute.

+We consolidated the project not as a startup that's trying to make sensors and sell them, but as a platform for open participation, not only of citizens, but also of scientists and experts.

+The reason I see so many people engaging in the project is to learn.
+[Our project] work as knowledge transfer and knowledge engagement tools or platforms.

+ That means that all the decisions we take during the process are on HackMD, in our internal change notes.
+We then take that, polish it and make it easier to understand.
+And we put it into MK docs to create a website (for example docs.smartcitizen)
+{{< /card2 >}}

 > How many full time people are involved on and off over time?
 How many people are co tributing freely?
 And how much time roughly?

 {{< expand "Show answer">}}
 Yeah, actually right now Smart Citizen is managed by a team of two full times.
 That two are who manage the day to day of the project.
 But then we are a team of 30 at Fab Lab Barcelona, which means that, there's all sorts of people coming in and out, but there's two full times that run these projects and then there's people coming in and out, for communication aspects, for writing documentation, shooting videos, doing a pilot and things like that.
 And the community around, it's hard to measure because it keeps going in and out.
 But I'll say there's always a standard group of around 10 collaborators that come in and out.
 Most of them nonpaid collaborators, which means that they just contribute to the project as Brain Parrot, for example, designing things because they are useful to them, and then they're sharing them.
 And then sometimes also paid collaborators like working on specific things like designing an algorithm for the calibration of a particular sensor, things like that.
 {{< /expand >}}

+{{< card2 "Core team and community">}}
+It's part of the Fab Lab Barcelona, it's not like a spinoff, we can manage it from here, there's a team of researchers that work on a research area that we call "Sense Making".

+Smart Citizen is managed by a team of two full times.
+That two are who manage the day to day of the project.
+But then we are a team of 30 at the Fab Lab.
+{{< /card2 >}}

 > How do you co-ordinate the work of this key contributors?